Tour of No Regrets

 Eventually Leta reaches for her walkie-talkie.
 The pilot car arrives from the opposite direction, followed by a hundred more cars, trucks and RVs.
 She waves to each driver as they pass, not one long wave, but individual waves—arm up, palm out, arm down, repeat.
 Every car gets a custom wave, with a slight variation.
 Sometimes, but not always, she smiles.
 A few cars wave back, and I try to will the passengers to greet rather than just pass her.
 Her wave repertoire is impressive, and I question if her hand dance is rehearsed or improvised.

 The pilot car turns, the dust settles, and Leta rotates her sign from stop to slow.
 She signals with her hand that we can go, and I raise mine to wave first, hoping Leta knows we appreciate her commitment to safety, creative wave choreography and sign stabilizing skills.
-I watch in the rearview mirror until I can’t see her, wondering if her power is a sign, or if I just imagined it.
+I watch in the rearview mirror until I can’t see her, wondering if she knows her own power.

 Lake Tahoe, CA